port-labs/terraform-provider-port-labs/docs/resources/blueprint.md

 Optional:

-- `default_items` (List of String) The list of default items, in case the type of this property is a list
 - `default` (String) The default value of the property
+- `default_items` (List of String) The list of items, in case the type of default property is a list
 - `description` (String) The description of the property
 - `enum` (List of String) A list of allowed values for the property
 - `enum_colors` (Map of String) A map of colors for the enum values